sekika/unsatfit/docs/feedback.md

 # Feedback

-Please send questions and comments to [Q&A at unsatfit Discussions](https://github.com/sekika/unsatfit/discussions/categories/q-a).
-Get GitHub account, sign in, and press the green "New discussion" button.
-I will reply by comment.
-It is preferable to send your question publicly this way, because other people having the same question can find answer on the web.
+Please direct any questions to the [Q&A category on the unsatfit Discussions page](https://github.com/sekika/unsatfit/discussions/categories/q-a).
+To do so, create a GitHub account, sign in, and click the green "New discussion" button.
+I will respond via comments.
+It is recommended to ask your questions publicly in this manner, as others with similar queries can benefit from the answers found online.
+If your message is not a question but rather feedback or information you wish to share with the author and users of unsatfit, please use the [General category](https://github.com/sekika/unsatfit/discussions/categories/general).

-However, if your question is confidential, for example when it includes your unpublished data, please contact me by email.
-You can find my email address in [this paper](https://doi.org/10.1002/vzj2.20168).
+However, if your query involves confidential information, such as unpublished data, please reach out to me via email.
+My email address can be found in [this paper](https://doi.org/10.1002/vzj2.20168).